 Jacksonville FL, 32246

 Children’s programs are a great opportunity to witness to the young generation, who in turn will reach out to their parents.
-The missionaries spend time getting to know the children by showing them love, care and affection, which most don’t receive at home.
-They play games, make arts and crafts, and lead activities with kids of all ages but most importantly, we concentrate on telling the children that they have hope for a better life through Jesus Christ.
-This is done through puppet shows, skits, flannel board presentations, and practical Bible lessons.
-We have had a group of students travel across Ukraine, organizing Christian camps for children in various towns and cities, bringing the love of Jesus to the children.
+Missionaries spend time getting to know the children by showing them love, care and affection, which many don’t receive at home.
+They play games, do arts and crafts, and lead activities with kids of all ages but most importantly, they concentrate on telling the children that they have hope for their future through Jesus Christ.
+Ministry is done through puppet shows, skits, flannel board presentations, and practical Bible lessons.

 Reaching out to the local youth is important to our teams.
-The missionaries organize sporting events with the teenagers, which give them the opportunity of gain better acquaintance.
-They are later invited for fellowship at the missionaries homes and bonfires.
-They plan nature outings, camping and fishing trips and other various activities.
-Usually, the young people have many unanswered questions about religion and God.
+Missionaries organize sporting events, bonfires, nature outings, camps, and other activities to engage with the local youth and build friendships.
+Often, young people have many unanswered questions about religion and God.
 This gives us the opportunity to direct them to Jesus and show them that a relationship with Christ is at the core of the meaning of life.
 Many of our groups have started youth clubs.
-They obtain an old building and remodel it in a young contemporary style.
 They host many youth events and activities, in an attempt to show young people that there is an alternative to drugs, alcohol and partying.
-These christian based clubs have been very successful in providing an environment where youth can freely ask questions about Jesus and the gospel.
+These Christian based clubs have been very successful in providing an environment where youth can freely ask questions about Jesus and the gospel.

-Humanitarian aid can be broken down into several key points, but it is the most effective method, because we are able to show the love of Christ practically to those who need it most.
-Upon arrival to a village, if the government is willing, our group obtains the lists of people who are most in need; this includes the elderly, sick, orphans, and broken families.
+Humanitarian help is a very effective ministry method because we are able to show the love of Christ practically to those who need it most.
+Upon arrival to a village or city, if the government is willing, our group obtains the lists of people who are most in need; this includes the elderly, sick, orphans, and broken families.
 Help is shown by buying food for the poor, visiting the elderly and sick ones, and giving a helping hand to anyone who asks.
-These kinds of actions shock the local villagers, because all of the work is done voluntarily and free of charge.
+These kinds of actions shock the local community because all of the work is done voluntarily and free of charge.
 They wonder who we are and why we spend so much of our time and finances to help them.
 We, in turn, embrace this opportunity to tell them about Christ and the plan of salvation.

 The Jesus Film & Gospel Films